-In addition, certain of Danaher's tax returns are currently under review by tax authorities (see "-Results of Operations - Income Taxes" and Note 11 to the Combined Financial Statements).
+In addition, certain of Danaher's tax returns are currently under review by tax authorities (see "-Results of Operations - Income Taxes" and Note 11 to the Combined Financial Statements for the year ended December 31,

+2015).
 Management believes the positions taken in these returns are in accordance with the relevant tax laws.
 However, the outcome of these audits is uncertain and could result in the Company being required to record charges for prior year tax obligations which could have a material adverse impact to the Company's financial statements, including its effective tax rate.

-An increase in the Company's 2015 nominal tax rate of 1.0% would have resulted in an additional income tax provision for continuing operations for the fiscal year ended December 31, 2015 of \$13 million.
+An increase in the Company's 2015 nominal tax rate of 1.0% would have resulted in an additional income tax provision for the fiscal year ended December 31, 2015 of \$13 million